Freshness and the Limits of Heuristic Trend Detection in Temporal RAG: Limitations and Future Work

 \subsection{Ethical and Privacy Considerations}

-To avoid exposure to sensitive information, we use synthetic logs in our primary case study.
+To avoid exposure to sensitive information, we use synthetic logs in our primary case study, and we do not redistribute the CERT data (readers obtain it directly from its source).
 When deploying such a system in a real-world environment, it is crucial to enforce all the existing data access controls and data minimization principles.
 The temporal layer prioritizes recent information but does not override or replace security and privacy governance.